Project Euler by hand

 \[ d-1 \leq n \log_{10} \phi - \tfrac{1}{2} \log_{10} 5 < d \]

-\[ \frac{d-1 + \tfrac{1}{2} \log_{10} 5}{\log_{10} \phi} \leq n < \frac{d + \tfrac{1}{2} \log_{10} 5}{\log_{10} \phi}. \]
+and so,\[ \frac{d-1 + \tfrac{1}{2} \log_{10} 5}{\log_{10} \phi} \leq n < \frac{d + \tfrac{1}{2} \log_{10} 5}{\log_{10} \phi}. \]

 Using this formula, we can find the first integer value of \(n\) immediately above \(\frac{d-1 + \tfrac{1}{2} \log_{10} 5}{\log_{10} \phi}\) to find the first Fibonacci number with \(d\) digits.
 For example, using \(d = 3\), we obtain